Inspection observations: defects, deposits, roots, corrosion, odor, surcharging, and operating conditions

 Standing water in a gravity pipeSag, belly, downstream obstruction, or surchargeCCTV review, grade check, cleaning, repair planning

-Offset jointPipe movement or settlement at jointAssess infiltration, debris catching, structural priority
+Offset jointPipe movement or settlement at the jointAssess infiltration, debris catching, structural priority

-Longitudinal crackStructural distress, loading, bedding, ageCondition coding, repair or rehab evaluation
+Longitudinal crackStructural distress from loading, bedding, or ageCondition coding, repair or rehab evaluation

-Root intrusionDefect at joint, crack, or lateral connectionCut roots, consider chemical control, seal or rehabilitate defect
+Root intrusionDefect at a joint, crack, or lateral connectionCut roots, consider chemical control, seal or rehab the defect

-Grease depositFats, oils, and grease source upstreamClean pipe, inspect food service source control
+Grease depositFats, oils, and grease (FOG) source upstreamClean pipe, inspect food-service source control

-Grit or sand depositLow velocity, stormwater entry, construction debris, or infiltrationClean, check slope and I/I sources
+Grit or sand depositLow velocity, stormwater entry, or construction debrisClean, check slope and I/I sources

-Crown corrosionHydrogen sulfide converted to sulfuric acid on moist concreteOdor control, ventilation, chemical control, lining or rehab
+Crown corrosionHydrogen sulfide converted to sulfuric acid on moist concreteOdor control, ventilation, chemical dosing, lining or rehab

-Surcharged manholePipe capacity exceeded or downstream restrictionCheck downstream blockage, wet-weather flow, pump station status
+Surcharged manholeCapacity exceeded or downstream restrictionCheck downstream blockage, wet-weather flow, pump-station status

 Defects versus operating conditions